 The TNC compensates the determined angular offset by rotating the C axis.
 The workpiece can be clamped in any position on the rotary table, but the Y coordinate of the hole must be positive.
-If you measure the angular misalignment of the hole with touch probe axis Y (horizontal position of the hole), it may be necessary to execute the cycle more than once because the measuring strategy causes an inaccuracy of approx. 1 % of the misalignment.
+If you measure the angular misalignment of the hole with touch probe axis Y (horizontal position of the hole), it may be necessary to execute the cycle more than once because the measuring strategy causes an inaccuracy of approx. 1% of the misalignment.

-- Following the positioning logic (see "Executing touch probe cycles" on page 330), the TNC positions the touch probe to the probe starting point 1 at rapid traverse (value from MP6150).
-The TNC calculates the probe starting points from the data in the cycle and the safety clearance from MP6140. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120).
-The TNC derives the probing direction automatically from the programmed starting angle. - 3 Then the touch probe moves in a circular arc either at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points and positions the touch probe on the hole centers measured. - 5 Finally the TNC returns the touch probe to the clearance height and aligns the workpiece by rotating the table.
-The TNC rotates the rotary table so that the hole center after compensation lies in the direction of the positive Y axis, or on the nominal position of the hole center-both with a vertical and horizontal touch probe axis.
+- 1 Following the positioning logic (siehe "Executing touch probe cycles" auf Seite 334), the TNC positions the touch probe to the probe starting point 1 at rapid traverse (value from MP6150).
+The TNC calculates the probe starting points from the data in the cycle and the safety clearance from MP6140. - Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120).
+The TNC derives the probing direction automatically from the programmed starting angle. - 3 Then the touch probe moves in a circular arc either at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the touch probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points, and then positions the touch probe to the center of the measured hole. - Finally the TNC returns the touch probe to the clearance height and aligns the workpiece by rotating the table.
+The TNC rotates the rotary table so that the hole center after compensation lies in the direction of the positive Y axis, or at the nominal position of the hole center-both with a vertical and a horizontal touch probe axis.
 The measured angular misalignment is also available in parameter Q150.